Medically reviewed by Drugs.com. Last updated on Dec 20, 2018.

 Monitoring anti-Xa activity is recommended in pregnant women receiving therapeutic doses of enoxaparin or when receiving enoxaparin for the prevention of thromboembolism with mechanical heart valves (ACCP [Guyatt 2012]).

-Adverse events were not observed in animal reproduction studies.
 Low molecular weight heparin (LMWH) does not cross the placenta; increased risks of fetal bleeding or teratogenic effects have not been reported (Bates 2012).

 LMWH is recommended over unfractionated heparin for the treatment of acute VTE in pregnant women.
 LMWH is also recommended over unfractionated heparin for VTE prophylaxis in pregnant women with certain risk factors (eg, homozygous factor V Leiden, antiphospholipid antibody syndrome with ≥3 previous pregnancy losses).
 Prophylaxis is not routinely recommended for women undergoing assisted reproduction therapy; however, LMWH therapy is recommended for women who develop severe ovarian hyperstimulation syndrome.
 For women undergoing cesarean section and who have additional risk factors for developing VTE, the prophylactic use of LMWH may be considered (Bates 2012).
 Consult current recommendations for appropriate use in pregnant women.